dermesser/leveldb-rs/README.md

 algorithm translated 1:1, and class (struct) and method names are similar or the same.

+**NOTE: Do not use this for production purposes unless you thoroughly evaluated it first, and are reasonably certain that no data loss occurs.**

 ## Status

 * User-facing methods exist: Read/Write/Delete; snapshots; iteration